YOU WILL NEED

 - 12 or 24V DC fail safe electric strike or magnetic lock

 SEQUENCE FOR WIRING KISI CONTROLLER PRO TO A FAIL-SAFE DOOR LOCK

 - The wiring should also run to a keypad outside the space and a REX (Request to Exit) inside the space.
-A keypad should be used as a back-up mode of access in case internet goes down.
+A keypad should be used as a back-up mode of access in case the internet goes down.
 A REX allows an occupant to exit the door without using Kisi, and would refer to either a motion sensor or a push-to-exit button.
 Wire your REX to IN1 (Input 1) and GND (Ground) in the REX component.

 - Connect the external power supply to a fire alarm system.
-This is in accordance to safety code - when the fire alarm triggers, power to the Kisi Controller Pro will be interrupted and the doors will automatically unlock.
+This is in accordance with safety code - when the fire alarm triggers, power to the Kisi Controller Pro will be interrupted and the doors will automatically unlock.
 Kisi recommends connecting fire alarms to the external power supply as that unit has its own fire alarm control panel (FACP) which shuts down the locks when the fire alarm is triggered.

 - Once complete, power the Kisi Controller Pro using provided power supply and input.
 A blue light should come on if powered.

-- Plug in the Ethernet cable, you should see a green blinking light on the top right hand corner of the board.
+- Plug in the Ethernet cable, you should see a green blinking light on the top right-hand corner of the board.
 This indicates that the Kisi Controller Pro is online.
 If the light is not green, please refer to this troubleshooting guide.